 - Professional, responsible demeanor

-- 1 year’s free membership to the SF Bicycle Coalition
+- One year’s free membership to the SF Bicycle Coalition

-- A behind-the-scenes view of a nonprofit organization
+- A behind-the-scenes view of a bustling nonprofit organization

-This internship offers a flexible schedule with an 8-10 hour-a-week minimum commitment.
-The position is not paid, but we are happy to work with any academic requirements the intern may have to help them earn credit for their efforts.
+This unpaid internship offers a flexible schedule with an 8-10 hour/week minimum commitment.
+This is chiefly a Monday through Friday internship, with occasional evenings and weekends.
+Interns are expected to make a three-month commitment, which may be extended.
+While the position is not paid, we are happy to work with any academic requirements the intern may have to help them earn course credit for their efforts.

 How to Apply: